Q: I have a 100-year-old house — and a huge bat colony inside one of the chimneys. What is the green method to get rid of the bat colony?

 When you do tackle this bat relocation exercise, make sure to wear gloves and avoid handling the animals with your bare hands.
 The chance of contacting rabies is rare, but you should consult a physician immediately if you are bitten.

 You also need to create a safe place for bats to reside outside of your home.
-Organic Gardening magazine offers tips for building a bat house for your flying roommates.
-Check out a copy of “The Bat House Builder’s Handbook” from your local library to get more step-by-step details on construction.
+The National Wildlife Federation explains how and why to build a bat house for your flying roommates.
+You can also check out a copy of "The Bat House Builder’s Handbook" from your local library to get more step-by-step details on construction.
 Also, the conservation organization suggests holding off on exclusions between April and August when bats are giving birth and raising their pups.
 If you like gardening, bat poop makes great fertilizer, so your bat house could be a little gold mine for the garden.
 According to Bat Conservation International, bats provide natural pest control by eating insects and they play a vital role in dispensing seeds for various plants.